 by Yaddy Valerio

-Yaddy Valerio is a Dominican American writer, storyteller, host of the "Cafecito Time Con Yaddy" podcast, and educator based in Uptown, NYC.
-As a first-generation American and a child of Immigrants, Yaddy is passionate about dismantling intergenerational trauma and breaking the stigma on mental health in the Dominican community.
+Yaddy Valerio is a Dominican-American writer, storyteller, and host of the "Cafecito Time Con Yaddy" podcast.
+As a first-generation American and a child of Immigrants, Yaddy is devoted to dismantling intergenerational trauma and breaking the stigma on mental health in the Dominican community.
 Yaddy’s writing has been published in the Manhattan Times, Galleria Magazine, and Dominican Writers Association.
 Currently, Yaddy facilitates a monthly writing workshop, “Sip, Write & Share.”
 You can find more of Yaddy’s work at www.inyaddyswords.com